DrATedder/ancient_metagenomics/README.md

 ## 1. centrifuge_env_decontam.py
 Decontamination of ancient DNA (aDNA) samples (or indeed, any metagenomic samples) is really important.
 If you have access to either a sequenced 'lab blank' and/or an environmental sample (for example a bone sample from the same burial site if you are working on ancient oral microbiomes), you will be able to taxonomically identify OTUs which may otherwise be erroneously attributed to your aDNA sample.

-**Prerequisites:** All samples ('real' and 'blanks') should have been run through centrifuge to produce 'centrifugeReport.txt' files.
+**Prerequisites:** All samples ('real' and 'contaminants') should have been run through centrifuge to produce 'centrifugeReport.txt' files.

 **Requirements:**
 1.  directory containing sample files (*centrifugeReport.txt format; see below for naming protocols)